Bank of England 10 shilling note: History

+The ten-shilling note was nicknamed a "half-note," especially in Scotland and Ireland.

 A new design for 10/– notes was introduced in 1961, with the old notes ceasing to be legal tender in 1962.
 These new series C notes were slightly longer and narrower, and were the first 10/– notes with a portrait of Queen Elizabeth II on the front.
 The reverse design incorporated the logo of the Bank of England.
 In the late 1960s it was decided that future banknotes should feature a British historical figure on the reverse.
 The first such note was the series D £20 note, first issued in 1970, featuring William Shakespeare.
 A design for a 10/– note featuring Walter Raleigh on the reverse was approved in 1964, but this was never issued.
 It was initially intended that the Walter Raleigh note would be issued as a 50 pence note, but due to spiralling inflation the note's lifespan had declined to about 5 months in circulation and instead it was replaced by a coin.
 The series C 10/– notes ceased to be legal tender on 22 November 1970.
 In the Isle of Man, both the English and Manx 10/– notes continued to be legal tender for 50 pence until 2013.